chaitan28/miscellaneous-dockerfile/s3-crossaccount.md

     ]
 }
 ```
-3. Attach this policy to the S3 bucket in Account A.<br>
+3. Attach this policy to the S3 bucket(permissions) in Account A.<br>

 ### Account B:
 1. Go to AWS IAM Console in Account B <br>